PlatinumSrc/PlatinumSrc/tools/README.txt

-Blender:

-    A Blender extension to export .p3m files.
+'blender':

+    Blender plugins for PlatinumSrc.
+    Refer to the READMEs in each plugin's directory.

     1. Add the 'blender' folder as a script directory.
-    2. Enable the P3M addon.

-GtkSourceView:
+'gtksourceview':

     A GtkSourceView syntax highlighting spec for PBASIC.

-    1. Copy or link 'pbasic.lang' into 'gtksourceview-4/language-specs/' in `/usr/share/` or '~/.local/share/'.
+    1. Copy or symlink 'pbasic.lang' into 'gtksourceview-4/language-specs/' in '/usr/share/' or '~/.local/share/'.

-Platinum:
+'platinum':

     A music tracker to compose .ptm files.